 The recipe management function provides the environment to configure, copy, and modify master recipes in an IEC 61131-3 graphical environment.
-The recipe structures follow the ANSI/ISA 88.01 - 1995 standard and support all three levels of the standard: unit procedure, unit operation, and phase.
-Refer to Figure 3.
+The recipe structures follow the ANSI/ISA 88.01 - 1995 standard and support all three levels of the standard: unit procedure, operation, and phase.
+Refer to Figure 4.

-An option allows the recipe to collapse to two levels: unit procedure and phases.
-To migrate three-level recipes to two levels, unit operations become unit procedures.
+An option allows the recipe to collapse to two levels: unit procedures and phases.
+To migrate three-level recipes to two levels, operations are eliminated.